Shop Admin Tips – Simple Upsell and Cross sell Techniques that I Use

 If you have multiple products that are relevant then offering bundled/packaged product at a special price works very good.

-Giving out coupons that give discounts when buying multiple items work well too.
+Giving out coupons that offer discounts when buying multiple items work well too.
 Most e-commerce software will let you configure coupons so use them.
 If you are using the WP eStore plugin then you could configure conditional coupons that gives discounts like the following:

 - Give 25% discount if the total amount is greater than $50.00